-Hardly a week goes by without one client or another coming in with some new, bright and flashy technique that someone on the web is promoting as being the, “Instant solution,” to their pain, “Able to have rape victims making passionate love in 6 quick and easy sessions,” “Never be bothered by that memory again,” or “Ending fear forever.”
+Hardly a week goes by without one client or another coming in with some new, bright and flashy technique that someone on the web is promoting as being the “Instant solution,” to their pain, “Able to have rape victims making passionate love in 6 quick and easy sessions,” “Never be bothered by that memory again,” or “Ending fear forever.”

 They are programs that sell really well and even generate lots of positive reviews.
-Because, they do work — for a short while anyway…
+Because they do work — for a short while anyway…

 It is possible to take a rape victim, teach her to dissociate from her pain, go into an altered mental state, play a different role, channel pain into playing out a dramatic sexual presentation and get her able to offer herself and her partner a climax in a fantastically shorter time then it takes to really heal sexual trauma.

-But, that’s not sexual intimacy or love making or even just plain having sex.
+But, that’s not sexual intimacy or lovemaking or even just plain having sex.
 There’s only one word to describe it and it starts with an, “F,” and ends with, “ing.”

 And, it doesn’t last.

 Quick band-aid solutions sell lots of places — but their sales pitches fall completely flat wherever large groups of people who have been to hell and back gather.
 And, they are utterly scorned in places like VA hospitals.
-There people demand treatments that work.
+Their people demand treatments that work.